Zoclee/xojo-mongodb/README.md

 Installation
 ------------

-Simply import the BSONSerializer, JSONSerializer and MongoDriver modules into your project.
-The module files are located in the [source folder](https://github.com/alwyn1024/mongodb-xojodriver/tree/master/source) of the repository.
+Simply copy the BSONSerializer, JSONSerializer and MongoDriver modules from the project in the [source folder](https://github.com/alwyn1024/mongodb-xojodriver/tree/master/source) to your project.

 Example Code
 ------------